We’re excited to announce that we have opened the doors of our new venture, the e5 Roasthouse cafe and coffee roastery at Poplar Union.

 As widespread media reports covered the Syrian crisis, and as the situation in Calais worsened, everyone at the bakery became increasingly aware of wanting to help in small way.
 When the Refugee Council contacted us to ask if we would host the Just Bread training programme for refugees, we jumped at the chance to be involved.
 The first Just Bread class took place at in March 2015, in collaboration with the Refugee Council.
 The simple idea behind this programme is to help refugee or asylum seekers to integrate and grow in confidence, through the amazing power of food and sourdough bread.

 Throughout the 10 week training programme, the group of trainees meet weekly to learn about sourdough bread, along with the different sections of the business; our baking team, our kitchen lunch service, the pastry section, coffee and barista skills, butter, jam making and flour milling.
+We also have a subscription service so that customers can taste the fruits of their labours for a month.
+Find out more about the bread subscription here.

 Over the last few years we have run consecutive courses for groups of refugee women, and it’s fair to say it’s been a steep learning curve!
 The trainees have brought a wonderfully positive energy to the bakery.
 They are really curious, kind and open to our staff and to increasing their knowledge.
 It is also, for us, an extraordinary way of discovering new food cultures.